US AND CANADA REFUNDS NOW AVAILABLE!

 Firstly, no matter what your skin tone – sunscreen (and sun protection) is ALWAYS important – so get on that yo!
+And don't forget a hat and a pair of cute sunnies.
 But if you have spent a few too many hours in the sun, and you HAVE burnt, well, most likely you are a cool toned gal.
 Likewise, if your skin turned a lovely shade of brown, you’re probs warm toned (but this is no excuse not to wear sunscreen!).

 Did all the tests and still can’t work out what you are?
 Does it look like you fall somewhere in the middle?
 Tested positive to both the warm AND cool undertones?

 Looks like you may be part of the neutral colour tones.
 Although more uncommon, this is a group in its own right and it is perfectly alright to sit in the middle as a neutral undertone!

 If you’re really still unsure and want a second opinion, simply head down to your nearest beauty counter.
 Often foundations will be tailored to certain undertones, so by using that logic, the beauty assistant should be able to help you find yours.